 Agricultural applications are expected to witness substantial growth over the forecast period owing to increased utility of UAVs in crop management by clicking photographs of fields and endowing farmers with decisive information related to soil and crops.

 Additionally, such aerial vehicles are used in high altitude imaging, mapping, wild life patrolling, and forest fire monitoring.
-Recently, the FAA granted permissions to six television and film companies including Aerial MOB, Aerial HeliVideo Productions and Astraeus to fly camera equipped drones on film sets.
+Recently, the FAA granted permission to six television and film companies including Aerial MOB, Aerial HeliVideo Productions, and Astraeus to fly camera-equipped drones on film sets.

 Other applications such as data collection activities for monitoring and mapping, disaster management, hyperspectral imaging, atmospheric monitoring, soil moisture imaging, and aerosol source determinations are also expected to be greatly benefited by UAVs.